STBrinkmann/website/content/home/experience.md

     location: FAU Erlangen-Nürnberg
     date_start: '2020-04-01'
     date_end: ''
     description: Collecting and processing of census and OSM data.
 Developing algorithms, as well as statistical modeling in the projects COVID-19 and PURE SPACE.
-Writing publications as a co-author
+Writing publications as a co-author.

   - title: Student assistant
     company: Remote Sensing & GIS